Colin Garrett

-Colin Kaywood Garrett (born July 6, 2000) is an American professional racing driver who currently competes in the TC America Series in TCX for Rooster Hall Racing in a BMW M2 CS Cup car.
-He has also competed in the NASCAR Xfinity Series, NASCAR Camping World Truck Series, NASCAR K&N Pro Series East (now the ARCA Menards Series East) and the CARS Tour in the past.
+Colin Kaywood Garrett (born July 6, 2000) is an American professional racing driver who last competed part-time in the NASCAR Xfinity Series, driving the No. 07 Chevrolet Camaro for SS-Green Light Racing, as well as in the TC America Series in TCX for Rooster Hall Racing in a BMW M2 CS Cup car.
+He has also competed in the NASCAR Truck Series, NASCAR K&N Pro Series East (now the ARCA Menards Series East) and the CARS Tour in the past.

+Racing career

 NASCAR

-Garrett began racing in 2015 at the age of 14, competing in the Pure Stock division at South Boston Speedway.
+Garrett began racing in 2015 at the age of fourteen, competing in the Pure Stock division at South Boston Speedway.
 He was awarded the UNOH Youth Achievement Award in 2016 and 2017 at SoBo and in 2017 won the NASCAR Whelen All-American Series Limited Late Model division championship at SoBo.
 In 2017, he also competed in select Late Model Stock Car events at numerous tracks, earning two pole awards and a win at Dominion Raceway.

 K&N Pro Series East

-Garrett ran 12 of the 14 races in 2018, driving the No. 18 Toyota for Hunt-Sellers Racing.
-His highest finish was P3 in the season’s fourth race at South Boston Speedway.
+Garrett ran twelve of the fourteen races in 2018, driving the No. 18 Toyota for Hunt-Sellers Racing.
+His highest finish was third in the season’s fourth race at South Boston Speedway.
 The team ran a Days of Thunder throwback scheme for the King Cadillac GMC Throwback 100 at Thompson Speedway Motorsports Park, imitating Russ Wheeler's paint scheme.
 Garrett's 2018 season was originally supposed to be a part-time effort with sporadic races throughout the year, but eventually expanded to include all of the races from Langley on forward.

 In 2019, Garrett returned to Sam Hunt Racing and the No. 18, but switched from Toyota to Chevrolet.
-They competed in 10 of 12 events with a best finish of P6.
+They competed in ten of twelve events with a best finish of sixth.

 Xfinity Series

 In April 2019, Garrett made his debut in the NASCAR Xfinity Series.
 He drove the No. 66 Toyota for MBM Motorsports at Richmond Raceway.
-They started P24 and finished P26, three laps down.
+They started 24th and finished 26th, three laps down.

 For the 2019 NASCAR Xfinity Series finale at Homestead-Miami Speedway, Garrett and Sam Hunt Racing made their first start together in the series.
-They started P15 and finished P21, one lap down.
+They started fifteenth and finished 21st, one lap down.

 Garrett would go on to drive part-time for Sam Hunt Racing in the Xfinity Series in 2020 and 2021.

+Garrett returned to the Xfinity Series in 2023, replacing Katherine Legge in the SS-Green Light Racing No. 07 car in the race at the Indianapolis road course after Legge's sponsor, Blast Equality Collab, did not want to be on the car due to their members' connection with the writers' strike going on at the time.